-H. FUNDING POLICY
+I. FUNDING POLICY

-Benefits furnished hereunder are provided through the purchase of insurance policies and other provider contracts, unless otherwise indicated in Schedule A. The Plan Sponsor will collect the applicable employee premiums and will pay when due all premiums required to keep such policies and contracts in force.
-Funding is derived from the funds of the Plan Sponsor and contributions made by the employees.
+Benefits furnished hereunder are provided through the purchase of insurance policies and other provider contracts, unless otherwise indicated in Schedule A. The Plan Sponsor will collect any applicable employee premiums and will pay when due all premiums required to keep such policies and contracts in force.
+Funding is derived from the funds of the Plan Sponsor and any contributions made by the employees.
+To the extent you are required to make contributions toward the cost of a particular benefit feature, your contributions will be used in their entirety prior to using Plan Sponsor contributions to pay for the cost of such benefit.
+Accordingly, any claims experience dividends, refunds or other adjustments in premiums, fees or other Plan costs related to benefits provided under the Plan may be used to reduce the amount of contributions made by the Plan Sponsor.
 The level of any employee contributions is set by the Plan Sponsor, which will be communicated to you when you first enroll in the Plan, and during each open and special enrollment period.
 The Plan Sponsor reserves the right to modify employee contribution amounts.
-Employee contributions will be used to fund, or reimburse the Plan Sponsor for funding, the cost of the Plan benefits as soon as practicable after they have been received from the employee or withheld from the employee's pay through payroll deduction.
+Employee contributions will be used to fund, or reimburse the Plan Sponsor for funding, the cost of the Plan benefits as soon as practicable after they have been received from the employee's pay through payroll deduction.

-I. SUBROGATION AND RIGHTS OF RECOVERY
+J. SUBROGATION AND RIGHTS OF RECOVERY